jhaxce/ctf-writeups/2023/NewportBlakeCTF/web/walter's crystal shop/README.md

 > My buddy Walter is selling some crystals, check out his shop!

 ## About the Challenge
 We were given a website and source code (You can download the source code [here](walters_crystal_shop.zip)).
-Searching a crystal name is the only functionality of the website
+Searching a crystal name is the only functionality of the website.

 ![Alt text](images/image.png)